Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer.md

 If a creature uses its action to examine the duplicate, the creature can determine that it is an illusion with a successful Intelligence (Investigation) check against a DC of 8 + your proficiency bonus + your Charisma modifier.

 # Illusory Mischief
-Also starting at 3rd level, you learn the [[Minor Illusion]] cantrip.
+Also starting at 3rd level, you learn the [[Minor Illusion]] and [[Subterfuge]] cantrips.
 Additionally, you learn the [[Silent Image]] spell and you can cast it without expending a spell slot or providing material components.
 Once you do so, you can't do it again until you finish a long rest or expend 1 Mirage Point.
 Charisma is your spellcasting ability for these spells.

 # Trick of the Light
 Starting at 9th level, you learn the [[Invisibility]] spell and you can cast it without expending a spell slot or providing material components.
 Once you do so, you can't do it again until you finish a long rest or expend 2 Mirage Points.
 Charisma is your spellcasting ability for this spell.